hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > If they tell true, whatever he may say,
 >
-> Professor's quite an Eady in his way,
+> Professor's quite an Eady[^62] in his way,

->
+[^62]: Eady, the most notorious quack doctor of the present

 > And of the quacks the greatest of the day.
 >
 > Jem.
-Another teacher who for years I've known,
+Another teacher[^63] who for years I've known,
 >
 > And who I am now almost ashamed to own,

->
+[^63]: The teacher alluded to, by resorting to the tricks of a juggler, has indeed the author reluctantly to notice him.
+It appears that (in imitation of the professor who challenged any one to dance a hornpipe with him for one hundred guineas (see page 35), the above teacher, as if resolving to go further, has challenged any one who dare to dance a minuet, in competition with him, for five hundred guineas.
+His conduct seems the more extraordinary, from his having always wished to be ranked with the first class of teachers, and reprobated the low devices of unfair practitioners.
+When asked his reasons for descending to this practice. he is said to have declared, "there was no living without it."
+What do Messrs.
+Byrne, Le Mercier, and Jenkins, and other eminent members of the profession say to this?

 > Has imitated those I've just exposed,
 >
 > And for five hundred pounds he has proposed